johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ## Deploying

 I deploy this app using the Serverless framework, which is a breathtakingly simple way to deploy to Lambda.
-The `serverless.yml` file for this is straightforward.
-It provisions a bucket and permissions and declares one Lambda that runs every hour.
+The `serverless.yml` file for this is straightforward; it provisions a bucket, permissions, and one Lambda that runs every hour.

 ```yml
 service: peptalkbot